eirikhanssen/jats2epub/README.md

 ### odf2jats
 https://github.com/eirikhanssen/odf2jats
-A semi automatic tagging conversion from Open Documen Format (.odt) to JATS (.xml) Using odf2jats makes it possible to dramatically decrease the time it takes to produce JATS .xml.
+A semi automatic tagging conversion from Open Documen Format (.odt) to JATS (.xml) Using odf2jats makes it possible to dramatically decrease the time it takes us to produce JATS .xml.

 ### ooxml2jats
 https://github.com/eirikhanssen/ooxml2jats
-Same objective as odf2jats but with the Office Open Xml (.docx) as a source to generate JATS (.xml) I started with ooxml2jats, but took the ideas and built odf2jats. ooxml2jats hasn't been worked on much, but could share most of the logic from odf2jats.
+Same objective as odf2jats but with the Office Open Xml (.docx) as a source to generate JATS (.xml) I originally started with ooxml2jats, but took the ideas and built odf2jats. ooxml2jats hasn't been worked on much, but could share most of the logic from odf2jats to make it workable.

 ## Future possible improvements to jats2epub
 - Process <given-names> elements with regexp to make sure the initials are properly punctuated.